Taylorgtyler/pipeweave/README.md

 - Can specify dependencies on other steps
 - Maintains its own state (IDLE, RUNNING, COMPLETED, ERROR)

+### Stages

+A Stage is a collection of steps that can be executed together.
+Each stage:
+- Has a unique name and description
+- Contains multiple steps, which are individual processing units
+- Defines its own state (IDLE, RUNNING, COMPLETED, ERROR)
+- Can specify dependencies on other stages, ensuring that it only runs when all its dependencies have been completed

+Stages allow for better organization of complex pipelines by grouping related steps together.
+This modular approach enhances readability and maintainability of the pipeline code.

 ### Pipeline

 A Pipeline is a collection of steps that: